 When the thermostat FAN switch is in the AUTO position and the thermostat calls for heat, the thermostat circuit between the "R" and "W" terminals is completed.
 24 VAC is sent from the "W" terminal on the thermostat to the hydronic control board.
 The hydronic control board will energize the water pump and start circulation of hot water through the water coil.
-The hydronic control board will also energize the indoor blower with the LOW terminal after the selected ON delay.
-When the call for heat has been satisfied, the "W" terminal is de-energized and the hydronic control board will de-energize the water pump and will also deenergize the indoor blower after the selected OFF delay.
+The hydronic control board will also energize the indoor blower with the LOW terminal.
+When the call for heat has been satisfied, the "W" terminal is de-energized and the hydronic control board will deenergize the water pump and with also de-energize the indoor blower after the selected OFF delay.
 The air handler is now in standby mode waiting for the next heating cycle.